cs1302uga/cs1302-tutorials/packages.md

 ### Setting the Class Path

 Both `javac` and `java` allow you specify the class path using the `-cp` or `-classpath` command-line option.
-They usual syntax is as follows:
+The usual syntax is as follows:

 ```
 -cp some/path